Toloka/docs/en/guide/tutorials/selection.md

 ## Prerequisites {#prerequisites}

-Before you begin make sure that:
+Before you begin:

-- You are [registered](../concepts/access.md) in Toloka as a requester.
+- Make sure you are [registered](../concepts/access.md) in Toloka as a requester.
-- You have [topped up](../concepts/refill.md) your Toloka account.
+- [Top up](../concepts/refill.md) your Toloka account.
 If you are unsure about the budget, you can do that later in this tutorial.
 Toloka will display the budget estimate for your project.

 ## Choose a preset {#preset}